shijyuen/AnswersToCPrimerPlus/Chatper6/Review Questions.md

 	return 0;
 }
 ```
-1. Hi!
+1:Hi!
 k = 1
 k is 1 in the loop
 Now k is 3
 k = 3
 k is 3 in the loop
 Now k is 5
 k = 5
 k is 5 in the loop
 Now k is 7
 k = 7